benkitzelman/generator-toolkit/README.md

 ```

 ### yieldifyb
-Converts Thunks to Generators bound to the relevant context
+Converts Thunks to Generators bound to the given context

 *Example:*